psi4/psi4/doc/sphinxman/source/add_tests.rst

 The above description sounds as if there are two disjoint test suites, and you have to run both ``ctest`` and ``pytest`` to fully test |PSIfour|.
 This has indeed been the case until March 2022.
 The difficulty has been that (1) two test suites is unexpected so some developers don't know to run both; and (2) there are important tests in the PSIthon suite that can't be run on a |PSIfour| installation since CTest only works in a build directory.
-Now, by adding an extra file to the test directory, PSIthon tests can also be run through :program:`pytest`.
+Now, by adding an extra file to the test directory (:ref:`faq:psithon_through_pytest`), PSIthon tests can also be run through :program:`pytest`.
 This hasn't rolled out to all ~500 PSIthon tests (help wanted), but eventually |PSIfour| can be tested with a single command from a build or from an installation.
 Therefore, in designing a test, choose its mode based on whether PSIthon or PsiAPI suits it better and whether it's a simple model for users (probably PSIthon) or for expert users (probably PsiAPI).
 Both will continue to work in future, and neither have limitations.